codergon/Paletti/README.md

 ## Project structure

-This is a bare React Native project, created with [create-react-native-app](https://github.com/expo/create-react-native-app).
+This is a bare React Native project, created with [`npx react-native init`](https://reactnative.dev/docs/environment-setup#creating-a-new-application).

 ---

 - 📁 `src`: Contains the actual TypeScript + React (-Native) front-end for the Paletti App.
+  - 📄 `src/utils/pixelColor.ts`: This is a JS wrapper for the native iOS `PixelColor` module.
-  - 📄 `src/getColorPalette.ts`: This exposes a JS function with TypeScript types that utilizes the native iOS frame processor plugin.
+  - 📄 `src/utils/getColor.ts`: This exposes a JS function with TypeScript types that utilizes the native iOS frame processor plugin.
-  - 📄 `src/navigation/index.tsx`: This serves as the primary navigator, directing users to either the Splash Page (Permissions) or the Home Page (Main App), depending on their permission status.
+  - 📄 `src/App.tsx`: This serves as the primary navigator, directing users to either the Splash Screen (Permissions) or the primary app screen, depending on their permission status.
   - 📁 `src/screens/Splash`: This directory contains the code for the Splash screen, which prompts the user for permission to use their camera.
-  - 📁 `src/screens/Home`: This is the primary app screen where users can use their device's camera to view colors in their surroundings and save them.
+  - 📁 `src/screens/Eyedropper`: This is the primary app screen where users can use their device's camera to view colors in their surroundings and save them.
-  - 📁 `src/screens/Profile`: Contains the code for the Profile screen which enables users to view, edit, delete or add new colors to their saved colors list.
+  - 📁 `src/screens/Palettes`: Contains the code for the Palettes screen where users can view their collection of saved palettes and perform actions on them such as renaming, deleting, and exporting.
-  - 📁 `src/screens/ImagePalette`: This contains code to help users extract colors from images selected from the gallery
+  - 📁 `src/screens/Settings`: Over here, users can customize their experience with their preferred settings such as theme, sound, and more.

 ---

 - 📁 `ios`: Contains the basic skeleton for a React Native iOS app, plus the native `getColor()` Frame Processor Plugin.
+  - 📄 `ios/PixelColor.m`: Contains the actual Swift code for the native iOS `PixelColor` module.
+  - 📄 `ios/PixelColor.swifts`: Exports the native methods of the `PixelColor` module to JavaScript.
   - 📄 `ios/PaletteFrameProcessorPlugin.m`: Declares the Swift frame processor plugin "`getColor()`".
   - 📄 `ios/PaletteFrameProcessorPlugin.swift`: Contains the actual Swift code for the native iOS frame processor plugin "`getColor()`".
   - 📄 `ios/Paletti-Bridging-Header.h`: A Bridging Header to import Objective-C headers into Swift.
-  - 📄 `ios/Podfile`: Adds libraries such as [`UIImageColors`](https://github.com/jathu/UIImageColors) and [`GoogleUtilities`](https://github.com/google/GoogleUtilities).
+  - 📄 `ios/Podfile`: Adds libraries such as [`UIImageColors`](https://github.com/jathu/UIImageColors)

 ---